kessssss/telegram-task-bot/README.md

 # telegram-task-bot
-This is my telegram bot that helps one to keep track of his activity.
-This bot can add and delete user's tasks by special commands, besides, it lists all that have left.
+This is the project of the telegram bot that helps one to keep track of his activity.

+# commands
+There are basically three main functions this bot can do:
+- add new tasks
+- delete the solved ones
+- list all the unsolved tasks